yowainwright/pastoralist/README.md

 pastoralist --init agent-skill
 ```

+### Add Pastoralist to a Project

-When you are ready to add it to the project:
+When you are ready to add Pastoralist to the project:

 ```sh
 npm install pastoralist --save-dev